Abhishekjha1996/Tailnodetodo-Assigment/README.md

 - **Reset data to initial state with reset button.
 - ![Screenshot (979)](https://github.com/Abhishekjha1996/Tailnodetodo-Assigment/assets/110034812/6f3dda0b-d38f-4d40-ba7f-b4cd3548b6e0)
 - **Data Persistence:** Your TODOs are saved in local storage, so they persist across page refreshes.
+- **Responsive Design:** The app is designed to work seamlessly on both desktop and mobile devices.

 ## Technology Stack